 Do you teach that fornication is not sin?

-I have never in this history of the site debated or challenged the teaching that fornication is sin.
-I only challenged the definition of the word and which sin is specifically being referred to, based on the Hebrew and Greek definitions.
+I have never in the history of the site debated or challenged the teaching that fornication is sin.
+I only challenged the definition of the word and which sin it is specifically being referred to, based on the Hebrew and Greek definitions.
 If anyone tells you that I believe anything different, they are lying to you.

 Why do you tell people to have safe sex?